 Accordingly to Wikipedia...

-social networks or social relations among people, e.g., who share interests and/or activities.
+A social network service focuses on building and reflecting of social networks or social relations among people, e.g., who share interests and/or activities.
 A social network service essentially consists of a representation of each user (often a profile), his/her social links, and a variety of additional services.
 Most social network services are web based and provide means for users to interact over the internet, such as e-mail and instant messaging.
 Although online community services are sometimes considered as a social network service in a broader sense, social network service usually means an individual-centered service whereas online community services are group-centered.
 Social networking sites allow users to share ideas, activities, events, and interests within their individual networks.

-http://en.wikipedia.org/wiki/Social_network_service (retrieved, 2010, May 9)
+Source: http://en.wikipedia.org/wiki/Social_network_service (retrieved, 2010, May 9)

 Indeed, any network, if we were to loosely define, would be a social network... if it allows people to keep in touch and know what's happening within the community (easily).